New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights

-The New England Patriots (2-4) host the New York Jets (1-4) on Sunday, October 24, 2021 in matchup between AFC East opponents at Gillette Stadium.
-New York is a touchdown underdog.
-A 42.5-point over/under is set for the contest.
+AFC East opponents meet when the New England Patriots (2-4) host the New York Jets (1-4) on Sunday, October 24, 2021 at Gillette Stadium.
+New England is favored by 7.5 points.
+A 42.5-point over/under is set for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.